bpaquet/pcap_tools/README.markdown

 # What is it ?

-It's a ruby library to help tcpdump file processing : do some offline analysis on tcpdump files.
+PCapTools is a ruby library to process pcap file from [wireshark](http://www.wireshark.org/) or [tcpdump](http://www.tcpdump.org/).

+PCapTools uses [tshark](http://www.wireshark.org/docs/man-pages/tshark.html) to process the pcap file, and run some analysis on it.
+Tshark is bundled with [wireshark](http://www.wireshark.org/download.html).

+There are two ways to use PCapTools

+* as a command line tools
+* as a ruby library

+## As a command line tools

 Main functionnalities :

 * Rebuild tcp streams
-* Extract and parse http request
+* Extract and parse http requests

-# How use it

-## Make a tcpdump
+### Install

+Ensure `tshark` is installed.
+If not, check your wireshark install.

+    tshark -v

+Install pcap_tools

+    gem install pcap_tools

+### Command line options

+    pcap_tools --help

+    Usage: pcap_tools_http [options] pcap_files
+        --no-body                    Do not display body
+        --tshark_path                Path to tshark executable
+        --one-tcp-stream [index]     Display only one tcp stream --mode [MODE]                Parsing mode : http, tcp, frame, tcp_count.
+Default http

+### Typical use

-* `tcpdump -w out.pcap -s 4096 <filter>`
+    tcpdump -w out.pcap -s0 port 80
-* Get the output file out.pcap

-Please adjust the 4096 value, to the max packet size to capture.
+    pcap_tools out.pcap

-## Write a ruby script
+## As a ruby library

+### Install

+Ensure `tshark` is installed.
+If not, check your wireshark install.

+    tshark -v

+Declare dependency to `pcap_tools` in your Gemfile.

-    require 'pcap_tools'
+    gem 'pcap_tools'

-    # Load tcpdump file
-    capture = PCAPRUB::Pcap.open_offline('out.pcap')

-## Available functions
+### How to use it

+The best example is the [pcap_tools command line script](https://github.com/bpaquet/pcap_tools/blob/master/bin/pcap_tools).

+Pcap_tools is an event processor : `tshark` returns an XML Flow, which is parsed with a SAX processor.
+Each packet is processed by a TCP processor, which build streams.
+Each streams is processed by an HTTP processor, which rebuild HTTP request / response.

+#### Loading files

+    PcapTools::Loader::load_file(f, {:tshark => OPTIONS[:tshark_path]}) do |index, packet|
+    end

+Each packet is a ruby object containing the main attributes found in the packet, extracted with tshark.

+You have to use a packet processor to process this packet.
+The main one is `PcapTools::TcpProcessor`.

 ### Extract tcp streams

-This function rebuild tcp streams from an array of pcap capture object.

-    tcp_streams = PcapTools::extract_tcp_streams(captures)
+    processor = PcapTools::TcpProcessor.new
+    PcapTools::Loader::load_file(f, {:tshark => OPTIONS[:tshark_path]}) do |index, packet|
+      processor.inject index, packet
+    end

+The [TCPProcessor](https://github.com/bpaquet/pcap_tools/blob/master/lib/pcap_tools/packet_processors/tcp.rb) rebuild streams from IP raw packets.
+To use the streams, you have to add some streams processors.

+    processor.add_stream_processor PcapTools::TcpStreamRebuilder.new

+The [TcpStreamRebuilder](https://github.com/bpaquet/pcap_tools/blob/master/lib/pcap_tools/stream_processors/http.rb) reassembles contiguous packet, for example the packets containing a big HTTP Response.

+    processor.add_stream_processor PcapTools::HttpExtractor.new

+The [HttpExtractor](https://github.com/bpaquet/pcap_tools/blob/master/lib/pcap_tools/stream_processors/rebuilder.rb) build HTTP request and response from streams.

+Please read the code to build your own stream processor.
+Do not be afraid, it's easy :)

+Note : the TCPProcessor is not able to rebuild tcp stream which do not start in the pcap file.
+For example, if you launch tcpdump after a long running Oracle DB connection, TCPProcessor will not show the Oracle DB connection.

+### Data format

+Streams objects

-`tcp_streams` is an array of hash, each hash has tree keys :
+A `tcp_streams` is an array of hash, each hash has some keys :

 * `:type` : `:in` or `:out`, if the packet was sent or received
-* `:time` : timestamp of packet
+* `:time` : timestamp of the packet.
-* `:data` : payload of packet
+* `:data` : payload of packet.

-Remarks :

-* Packets are ordered
-* Packets are not merged (eg an http response can be splitted on serval consecutive packets, with the same type `:in` or `:out`).
-To reassemble packet of the same type, please use `stream.rebuild_packets`

-### Extract http calls

-This function extract http calls from a tcp stream, returned from the `extract_tcp_streams` function.

-    http_calls = PcapTools::extract_http_calls(stream)

-`http_calls` is an array of `http_call`.
+* `:size` : payload size.

+HTTP Objects

 A `http_call` is an array of two objects :